-Initially we reached out to the music Director at Duncan Memorial UMC.
+Initially we reached out to the music Director at Duncan Memorial UMC, who was interested in the idea.
 But then the COVID-19 pandemic struck and the church went into lockdown.

 Therefore, Mr. Goettee contacted a number of persons listed on the Handbell Musicians' Association webpage where they indicated they wrote arrangements.

 (If anyone is interested, the Handbell Musicians' Association webpage for handbell clinicians can be found at Handbell Clinicians.)

 Of those who responded, Mr. Larry Sue had the time to undertake this project.
 Mr. Sue was provided with pdf copies of the music from the hymnals used to record the hymns, plus mp3s of the vocal recordings.
 Mr. Sue put together arrangements that included the use of Bells and Chimes.

 Thus, the impediment of arrangements as accompaniments in the keys of the hymns was addressed.

 You can see Mr. Sue's credits under Phase II Arrangers at Larry Sue - Handbell Arranger.